 3. station: jump rocks

 Scramble and jump to the highest possible level, swinging the arms in the air.
 Focus on slow landing so that they can drift away from the vertical jump and absorb the force through the muscles of their legs, not just the four-speed and knee joints.
-Walk semi-squatting parallel to the bottom of the thighs with the ground before jumping
+Walk semi-squatting with the bottom of the thighs parallel to the ground before jumping

 4. Station: X-Lay-up

-Within 30 seconds make enough space and then turn it on.
+Within 30 seconds complete the setup and then turn it on.
 Start one of your elbows, dripping and experimenting with a build.
 Turns back to the other elbow; gather and try to settle down from the other side.
 Continue for 30 seconds

 5. Station: Partner Take